 Ihan.fi - frequently asked questions

-These frequently asked questions on the fair data economy and Ihan.fi website have been collected during the project, among others during the opening event of the site on 11 June 2020.
+These frequently asked questions on the fair data economy and Ihan.fi website have been collected during the project, among others during the “Sneak peek” sessions in June and October 2020.

 If you have a question you cannot find the answer to, please contact us at firstname.lastname@example.org.
 We are happy to help!

 The data economy is a universe of initiatives, activities and/or projects whose business model is based on the exploration and exploitation of the structures of databases to identify opportunities for generating products and services.
 The fair data economy is a part of the economy that focuses on creating services and data-based products in an ethical manner.
 Fairness means that the rights of individuals are protected and the needs of all stakeholders are taken into account, and this is what Sitra’s IHAN project is driving.

 The ihan.fi site demonstrates how services can be built with the IHAN fair data economy infrastructure.
 The testbed, tools and demo applications for creating fair data economy services will be compiled under the ihan.fi platform, which will support service development on a one-stop-shop basis.

 The site is being built in phases throughout 2020.
 The alpha version was released in June.
 During the summer, selected companies will start experimenting on the testbed.
-By the end of the year, the testbed will be released for the whole internet community.
+In the spring 2021, the testbed will be released for the whole internet community.

 The long-term goal of ihan.fi is to support new internet standards for data productising, portability and interoperability, and to boost the emergence of global data markets.